tobiasreinhardt/show/README.md

 # show
-Run user defined routine commands on different kind of files.
+Run user-defined routine commands on different kind of files.